HELP · METRICS

 Understanding your metrics.

-Every score, probability, and forecast in Retrics is defined here in plain language — how it is computed, and how far to trust it.
-Where a number is modeled or estimated rather than measured, we say so.
+Every score, probability, and forecast in Retrics, defined in plain language — how it is computed, and how far to trust it.
+Where a number is modeled rather than measured, we say so.

 A single 0–100 number that rolls up recency, frequency, spend, and momentum into one read on how a customer is trending.
 Higher is healthier.